 You may be able to deduct the acquisition cost of a computer purchased for business use in several ways:

-- The special depreciation allowance is 50% for qualified property acquired and placed in service before September 28, 2017, and 100% for qualified property acquired and placed in service after September 27, 2017.
+- The special depreciation allowance is 100% for qualified property acquired and placed in service after September 27, 2017.

-- Alternatively, you can depreciate the acquisition cost over a 5-year recovery period in the year you place the computer in service, if you don't elect to expense any of the cost under section 179, the computer isn't eligible for either the 50% or 100% special depreciation allowance in the year you place the computer in service, or you decide to elect out of any special depreciation allowance for the class of property.
+- Alternatively, you can depreciate the acquisition cost over a 5-year recovery period in the year you place the computer in service, if you don't elect to expense any of the cost under section 179, the computer isn't eligible for the 100% special depreciation allowance in the year you place the computer in service, or you decide to elect out of any special depreciation allowance for the class of property that includes computers.

 - You can never deduct more than the acquisition cost.